 I hope you will join me the rest of this week as I explore more recipes from River Cottage Veg Everyday.
 And better yet, if you are inspired to make one of these dishes I'd love to hear your thoughts.

 - Place a large saucepan of water over a high heat and bring it to the boil before salting.
 Add the risoni, and cook according to package directions (time varies by brand).
 When done, drain risoni and set aside.

 - Heat 1 tablespoon each of the oil and butter in a frying pan over a medium high heat.
 Add half of the mushrooms and cook, stirring often, until all of the liquid is released has been evaporated and the mushrooms start to caramelise.
 Remove from the pan and set aside while you cook the remaining mushrooms.

 - When the second batch of mushrooms are almost done add the first batch to the pan along with the thyme leaves, garlic and balsamic vinegar and cook, stirring, for a minute or two.

 - Add the wine and cook until most of the liquid has evaporated before adding the cream or creme fraiche.
-Season with salt and pepper and serve sprinkled with fresh parsley.
+Season with salt and pepper.